Chorlton-cum-Hardy: Chorlton Library

-Chorlton Library was built in 1914 to a design by Manchester City Council architect Henry Price.
-It was funded by a £5000 donation from steel magnate and philanthropist Andrew Carnegie, one of about 3000 Carnegie libraries around the world.
+Chorlton Library was built in 1914 in Manchester Road to a design by Manchester City Council architect Henry Price.
+It was funded by a £5,000 donation from steel magnate and philanthropist Andrew Carnegie, one of about 3000 Carnegie libraries around the world.
 The single-story flat-roofed building is constructed of red brick dressed with Portland stone, and is designed in the Edwardian Baroque style.

 In 2013 Manchester Council announced plans to sell the library after its reorganisation of the provision of leisure and library services in Chorlton into a new £5.7 million "joint service centre" to be built on the site of Chorlton shopping precinct.
-Fears that the library would then be demolished were allayed when on 21 August 2013 it was designated a Grade II listed building following a campaign by local Liberal Democrat councillor Victor Chamberlain.
+Fears that the library would then be demolished were allayed when on 21 August 2013 it was designated a Grade II listed building, following a campaign by local Liberal Democrat councillor Victor Chamberlain.

 A renovation project designed to enhance and preserve the building was completed in 2025.